-The valuation of claims liabilities also rely on the quality of the underlying data, including historical claims data.
+The valuation of claims liabilities relies on the quality of the underlying data, including historical claims data.

-We were assisted by actuarial experts to understand and evaluate the Company's actuarial methodology, and to review the work of the Appointed Actuary in determining the OCL recognised.
+We were assisted by our PwC actuarial experts to understand and evaluate the Company's actuarial methodology, and assumptions in determining the OCL recognised.